Christian demonology: Possession

 The incarnation of the demons has been a problem in Christian demonology and theology since early times.
 A very early form of the incarnation of demons was the idea of demonic possession, trying to explain that a demon entered the body of a person with some purpose or simply to punish that one for some allegedly committed sin.
 This soon acquired greater proportions, trying to explain how demons could seduce people to have sexual relationships with them or induce them to commit other sins.
-To Christian scholars, demons didn't always have to manifest themselves in a visible and possible tangible form, sometimes it was through possession.
+To Christian scholars, demons did not always have to manifest themselves in a visible and possible tangible form, sometimes it was through possession.

 According to the Gospels of Matthew, Mark and Luke demons could be seen and heard, as well as banished.

 Basil of Caesarea also wrote on this subject.
 He believed that demons, to materialize, had to condense vapors and with them form the body of a person or animal, then entering that body as if it were a puppet to which they gave life.
 Henry More supported this idea, saying that their bodies were cold due to the solidification of water vapor to form them.
 Many authors believed that demons could assume the shape of an animal.

 Raoul Glaber, a monk of Saint-Léger, Belgium, seems to have been the first in writing about the visit of a demon of horrible aspect in his Historiarum sui temporis, Libri quinque (History of his Time in Five Books).

 Augustine thought that demons often were imaginary, but sometimes could enter human bodies, but later accepted the idea of the materialization of demons.
 Thomas Aquinas followed Augustine's idea, but added that demonic materialization had sexual connotations because demons tried to seduce people to commit sexual sins.

 Ambrogio de Vignati, disagreeing with other authors, asserted that demons, besides not having a material body, could not create one, and all what they seemed to do was a mere hallucination provoked by them in the mind of those who had made a diabolical pact or were "victims" of a succubus or incubus, including the sexual act.